apollographql/apollo/docs/source/platform/operation-registry.md

 and old storage locations and the registry plugin reads from the new location and uses the old location as a fallback.

-> Note: Upgrading the apollo cli requires some extra caution if a variant/tag is defined in the `apollo.config.js` in order to ensure the proper variant/tag during push
+> Note: Upgrading the apollo cli to `>2.13` requires some extra caution if a variant/tag is defined in the `apollo.config.js` in order to ensure the proper variant/tag during push

 ### Upgrade path